Chisnet/bespin/README.md

 Contributing
 ------------

-Bespin is still in the fairly early stages of development, so until the structure of the project is cemented contributions will probably not be accepted, but reporting of any issues is encouraged.
+Bespin is still in fairly active development, and has yet to go through a proper clean-up phase, so until the structure of the project is cemented contributions will probably not be accepted, but reporting of any issues is encouraged.